 - 4 burger rolls

 - Mix together 1 lb. ground beef, ¼ tsp. salt, ¼ tsp. pepper, ¼ tsp. garlic powder, and ¼ cup grated Parmesan until well combined.
-Divide into 4 and form into slightly flattened round patties.
-Put on a plate and chill at least while preparing rest, but can also be done day before - just cover if longer than few mins.
+Divide into 4 equally-sized balls and form into slightly flattened round patties.
+Add to a plate and chill in the refrigerator.

-If you’re unable to grill outside, you can also cook the burgers and asparagus on a grill pan following same basic method - just lightly oil the pan before heating.
+- If you’re unable to grill outside, you can also cook the burgers and asparagus on a grill pan following the same basic steps.
+Just lightly oil the pan before heating.
 Use a cast iron pan if available.

-- For maximum flavor and deliciousness, we recommend using Certified Angus Beef ® brand beef
+- For maximum flavor and deliciousness, we recommend using Certified Angus Beef ® brand beef, an 80/20 mixture.